DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### How do Arbitrageurs make a profit?

-- [x]  from the price difference of the same assets, let's say X and Y on different markets
+- [x]  From the price difference of the same assets, let's say X and Y on different markets
-- [ ]  from the price difference of different assets, let's say X and Y on different markets
+- [ ]  From the price difference of different assets, let's say X and Y on different markets
-- [ ]  from the price difference of the same assets, let's say X and Y on the same markets
+- [ ]  From the price difference of the same assets, let's say X and Y on the same markets
-- [ ]  from the price difference of the different assets, let's say X and Y on different markets
+- [ ]  From the price difference of the different assets, let's say X and Y on same markets

 Hint: Arbitrage